Morning Note: Market News and an update from distributor Bunzl.

 Next

-Morning Note: Market news and an update from Intuit.
+Morning Note: Market news and results from Walmart.